UK's house price-income gap widens in London and south

 Some of the steam may already have been taken out of the market by new controls on lenders that took effect in April.

-On top of that, Lloyds Banking Group and Royal Bank of Scotland both said recently that for loans over 500,000 pounds, they will no longer give mortgages of more than four times a borrower's income.
+On top of that, Lloyds Banking Group and Royal Bank of Scotland both said recently that for loans over 500,000 pounds ($837,000), they will no longer give mortgages of more than four times a borrower's income.

 Both banks have played down the impact of the change saying it would affect just 8 percent and 2.6 percent of their respective lending in London.